Swedish Sheet Metal Workers' Union

 The Swedish Sheet Metal Workers' Union (Svenska Bleck- och Plåtslagareförbundet, SBOP) was a trade union representing sheet metal workers in Sweden.

 The union was founded in 1893, as a split from the Swedish Metalworkers' Union.
-While it initially had only 125 members, it grew rapidly, reaching 1,849 members by 1907.
-It was an early affiliated of the Swedish Trade Union Confederation, joining by 1901.
+While it initially had only 125 members, the membership reached 1,849 by 1907.
+It was an early affiliate of the Swedish Trade Union Confederation, joining by 1901.

 The union hit an all-time peak of 6,256 members in 1992.
-Towards the end of the 1990s, it steadily lost members, and by 1999 was down to only 4,411 members.
+Towards the end of the 1990s, it steadily lost members, and by 1999 was down to 4,411 members.
 On 1 January 2000, it merged into the Swedish Building Workers' Union.